senocular/senocular.github.com/articles/js_types_of_scopes.md

 globalThis.Math // Math object
 ```

-User-defined `var` and `function` declarations made in the top level of a script automatically become properties of the global object.
-In sloppy mode (non-strict) undeclared variable assignments also get added directly to the global scope.  `var` and `function` declarations, however, create non-configurable properties within the global object whereas undeclared variables are configurable, just as they would be as though assigned directly to the global object directly.
+User-defined `var` and `function` declarations made in the top level of a script become global scope variables and automatically become properties of the global object.
+In sloppy mode (non-strict) undeclared variable assignments also get added to the global object, whether in the global scope or not.  `var` and `function` declarations, however, create non-configurable properties within the global object whereas undeclared variables are configurable, just as they would be as though assigned directly to the global object directly.

 ```javascript
 var foo = 1